 As humans, there arguably is no organ more important than the brain.
 The brain allows you to think, to make decisions, and to perform everyday functions like walking, talking, and moving.
 Because your brain controls so much of your function, even a minor injury can cause serious damage.
 According to the American Association of Neurological Surgeons, approximately 235,000 people are hospitalized each year because of traumatic brain injuries.
 That’s not accounting for the thousands more that suffer from non-traumatic brain injuries every year.

 If you or a loved one is dealing with the aftermath of a brain injury because of someone else’s negligence, you may be eligible for financial compensation.
-Contact the Newark personal injury lawyers at Jacoby and Meyers, LLP, at (973) 643-2707 for a free case evaluation.
+Contact the Newark Brain Injury lawyers at Jacoby and Meyers, LLP, at (973) 643-2707 for a free case evaluation.

 Understanding the Different Types of Brain Injuries

 Doctors categorize brain injuries in two basic ways—traumatic brain injuries and non-traumatic brain injuries.
 Traumatic brain injuries result from an external trauma such as a blow to the head or penetrating wound.
 Non-traumatic brain injury covers injuries external forces do not cause, such as injuries that occur because of oxygen deprivation or illness.
 It is important to understand that the lawyers at Jacoby and Meyers are not medical professionals, and the following symptoms are not all-inclusive.
 If you suspect a brain injury, contact a healthcare provider right away.
 Common injuries include: